Technologicat/unpythonic/doc/features.md

 ### ``namelambda``, rename a function

+Rename any function object (including lambdas).
+The return value of ``namelambda`` is a modified copy; the original function object is not mutated.
+The input can be any function object (``isinstance(f, (types.LambdaType, types.FunctionType))``).
+It will be renamed even if it already has a name.

-For those situations where you return a lambda as a closure, call it much later, and it happens to crash - so you can tell from the stack trace *which* of the *N* lambdas in the codebase it is.
-The return value is a modified copy; the original function object is not mutated.
-You can rename any function object (``isinstance(f, (types.LambdaType, types.FunctionType))``), and it will rename a lambda even if it has already been named.
+This is mainly useful in those situations where you return a lambda as a closure, call it much later, and it happens to crash - so you can tell from the stack trace *which* of the *N* lambdas in your codebase it is.

 For technical reasons, ``namelambda`` conforms to the parametric decorator API.
 Usage: